programmerPhysicist/tomato/README.md

 Installation
 ------------
+Make sure that the prequisites below are installed before installation.

 Run `make` in the **tomato** directory to compile the code.

 Then open tomato.sh and set the value of **TOMATO_DIR** to the file